-You may have some swelling and bruising of your nose, upper lip, cheeks, or around your eyes for several days after surgery.
+There may be some swelling and bruising of the nose, upper lip, cheeks, or eyes for several days after surgery.
 This swelling is normal, and will gradually go away over the next 7 to 10 days.
-You can help reduce it by keeping ice on your face, bridge of the nose, and eyes as much as tolerated.
+You can help reduce it by keeping ice on their face, bridge of the nose, and eyes as much as tolerated.
 This will also help with postoperative edema and pain.
 Some patients have found frozen vegetable in packages (for example bags of frozen peas) to be a convenient ice pack which is more likely to conform to the face.

 Moderate bleeding from the nose is normal, and will gradually decrease.
 The gauze dressing ("mustache dressing") will collect blood and should be changed only when saturated.
 It is not unusual to change these dressing every hour during the first 24 hours after surgery.
 After a few days you will probably no longer need to use the dressing.
-Do not take aspirin, aspirin-containing medications, or non-steroidal anti-inflammatory medications (Advil) for 3 weeks following surgery.
+Do not take aspirin, aspirincontaining medications, or non-steroidal anti-inflammatory medications (Advil) for 3 weeks following surgery.